-The Cultural Life Education Team is a group of trained facilitators that helps meet the need for Justice, Diversity, Equity, and Inclusion education across Northeastern’s global network.
+The Cultural Life Education Team is a group of Student Life staff who are Diversity, Equity, Inclusion, and Belonging facilitators and wellness specialists that help meet the need for identity-based care and DEIB education across Northeastern’s Global Network.

 - Student organizations or student leaders seeking to be more inclusive and hold a social-justice mindset.

 - Academic departments and student support centers assisting students at various intersections of identity.

 - Faculty seeking guidance or consultation on how to create a more inclusive classroom environment.

 - Collectives interested in building leadership skills rooted in intercultural communication and creating authentic relationships across difference.

 We work to develop a community for educators on campus who focus on Diversity, Equity, Inclusion, and Belonging.
 This team helps meet the demand for DEIB education across the Northeastern global network.
 Due to increasing demand for DEIB-related training, the Cultural Life Education Team was formulated in 2019 by the former Director of the Center for Intercultural Engagement, Karin Firoza.
 This team has developed a cohort of strong intercultural and critically conscious educators on campus.
 These educators operate as trainers, presenters, facilitators, consultants, active listeners, connectors, and resources for Northeastern learners.

 The Cultural Life Education team provides a series of opportunities that are designed to expand the skill level of Northeastern learners regarding Diversity, Equity, Inclusion, and Belonging.
 We accept ad hoc training requests with the following objectives for Northeastern students:

 - Critically reflect on their multiple identities and confront their social positioning within the systems we navigate.